SFU to train next generation of cybersecurity specialists

 Cybersecurity application deadline: April 1st, 2020.
 Supporting document deadline: April 8th, 2020.

 Cybersecurity is fundamentally a computing-based discipline involving technology, people, information, and processes to enable assured operations in the context of adversaries.
 It involves the creation, operation, analysis, and testing of secure computer systems.
-Students in this specialization are prepared for medium- to senior-level positions in roles like cybersecurity engineer, cybersecurity analyst, cybersecurity consultant, vulnerability analyst, network architect, and many more.
+Students in this concentration are trained to excel in positions like cybersecurity engineer, cybersecurity analyst, cybersecurity consultant, vulnerability analyst, network architect, and many more.

 SFU has been one of the top three ranked universities in Canada, recognized by Maclean’s magazine every year since 2008.